Twenty Thousand Leagues Under the Seas: Plot

-During the year 1866, ships of various nationalities sight a mysterious sea monster, which, it is later suggested, might be a gigantic narwhal.
-The U.S. government assembles an expedition in New York City to find and destroy the monster.
-Professor Pierre Aronnax, a French marine biologist and the story's narrator, is in town at the time and receives a last-minute invitation to join the expedition; he accepts.
-Canadian whaler and master harpooner Ned Land and Aronnax's faithful manservant Conseil are also among the participants.
+In 1866 ships of various nationalities sight a mysterious sea monster, which is speculated to be a gigantic narwhal.
+The United States federal government assembles an expedition in New York City to find and destroy the monster.
+Professor Pierre Aronnax, a French marine biologist and the story's narrator, is in town at the time and receives a last-minute invitation to join the expedition.
+A Canadian whaler and master harpooner named Ned Land and Aronnax's faithful manservant, Conseil, are also among the participants.

 The expedition leaves Brooklyn aboard the United States Navy frigate Abraham Lincoln, then travels south around Cape Horn into the Pacific Ocean.
 After a five-month search ending off Japan, the frigate locates and attacks the monster, which damages the ship's rudder.
-Aronnax and Land are hurled into the sea, and Conseil jumps into the water after them.
+Aronnax and Land are hurled into the sea, and Conseil jumps in after them.
 They survive by climbing onto the "monster", which, they are startled to find, is a futuristic submarine.
-They wait on the deck of the vessel until morning, when they are captured, hauled inside, and introduced to the submarine's mysterious constructor and commander, Captain Nemo.
+They wait on the deck until morning, when they are captured and introduced to its mysterious constructor and commander, Captain Nemo.

-The rest of the novel describes the protagonists' adventures aboard the Nautilus, which was built in secrecy and now roams the seas beyond the reach of land-based governments.
-In self-imposed exile, Captain Nemo seems to have a dual motivation — a quest for scientific knowledge and a desire to escape terrestrial civilization.
+The rest of the novel describes the protagonists' adventures aboard the submarine Nautilus, which was built in secrecy and now roams the seas, beyond the reach of governments.
+In self-imposed exile, Captain Nemo seems to have a dual motivation — a quest for scientific knowledge and a desire to escape terrestrial civilisation.
 Nemo explains that his submarine is electrically powered and can conduct advanced marine research; he also tells his new passengers that his secret existence means he cannot let them leave — they must remain on board permanently.

-They visit many ocean regions, some factual and others fictitious.
-The travelers view coral formations, sunken vessels from the Battle of Vigo Bay, the Antarctic ice barrier, the Transatlantic telegraph cable, and the legendary underwater realm of Atlantis.
+They visit many oceanic regions, some real and others fictional.
+The travellers view coral formations, sunken vessels from the Battle of Vigo Bay, the Antarctic ice barrier, the transatlantic telegraph cable and the legendary underwater realm of Atlantis.
 They even travel to the South Pole and are trapped in an upheaval of an iceberg on the way back, caught in a narrow gallery of ice from which they are forced to dig themselves out.
-The passengers also don diving suits, hunt sharks and other marine fauna with air guns in the underwater forests of Crespo Island, and also attend an undersea funeral for a crew member who died during a mysterious collision experienced by the Nautilus.
-When the submarine returns to the Atlantic Ocean, a school of giant squid ("devilfish") attacks the vessel and kills another crewman.
+The passengers also put on diving suits, hunt sharks and other marine fauna with air guns in the underwater forests of Crespo Island and attend an undersea funeral for a crewman who died during a mysterious collision experienced by Nautilus.
+When the submarine returns to the Atlantic Ocean, a school of giant squid ("devilfish") attack it and kills another crewman.